 Angela is working late on Christmas Eve in her firm’s office in New York’s Arcadia Building.
 She is one of the last people to leave, intending to head off to spend Christmas with her sister.
 As she enters the car park, she is abruptly chloroformed.
 She comes around to find she has been made a prisoner by the building’s parking supervisor Thomas.
 He has been watching her for some time and has decided to make her captive while the building is closed for the three days of the holiday.
 He just wants to become friends, being sure that she will love him given a chance.
 He has also taken prisoner a colleague who drunkenly tried to force himself onto Angela and urges her to kill him.
 She makes all effort to escape.

-P2 comes from Alexandre Aja, who has made a strong emergence on the horror movie stage in the 00s first with High Tension (2003) made in his native France and then breaking into the English-language market with the remake of The Hills Have Eyes (2006), followed by Mirrors (2008), the remake of Piranha (2010) and Horns (2013).
+P2 comes from Alexandre Aja, who has made a strong emergence on the horror movie stage in the 00s first with High Tension (2003) made in his native France and then breaking into the English-language market with the remake of The Hills Have Eyes (2006), followed by Mirrors (2008), the remake of Piranha (2010), Horns (2013) and Crawl (2019).
 With P2, Aja co-writes and co-produces with his regular creative partner Gregory Levasseur but has handed the creative reins over to Frank Khalfoun, who had previously appeared as an actor in High Tension.
 (The title P2 incidentally refers to one of the various parking levels of the building where the film takes place).

 Wes Bentley, best known as the weird neighbour in American Beauty (1999) and an actor who has kept his profile just bubbling beneath the radar ever since, is cast as the psycho of the show.
 Bentley has chosen to play the role as a nice guy psycho – the conception of the role is that he is someone who just wants to be Rachel Nichols’ best friend.
 Unfortunately, this is a role that does not suit Bentley at all – he is too handsome and simply fails to look the type of guy who is socially isolated and has no friends.
 There are not many shades to Bentley’s character, certainly not enough to be interesting – the friendly psycho is all he has in his arsenal and there is nothing to his performance beyond that.
 The show however is carried by Franck Khalfoun’s relentless twists.